Cytostasis

-Cytostasis (cyto – cell; stasis – stoppage) is the inhibition of cell growth and multiplication.
-Cytostatic refers to a cellular component or medicine that inhibits cell division.
+Cytostasis (cyto – cell; stasis – stoppage) refers to the inhibition of cell growth and proliferation.
+A cytostatic agent is a cellular component or drug that prevents cells from dividing, thereby suppressing proliferation; in some contexts, prolonged cytostasis may lead to cell death.

-Cytostasis is an important prerequisite for structured multicellular organisms.
-Without regulation of cell growth and division only unorganized heaps of cells would be possible.

-Chemotherapy of cancer, treatment of skin diseases and treatment of infections are common use cases of cytostatic drugs.
-Active hygienic products generally contain cytostatic substances.
+Cytostasis is essential for the development and maintenance of structured multicellular organisms.
+Without regulation of cell growth and division, organized tissues and organs would not be possible.
+Cytostatic drugs are widely used in the chemotherapy of cancer, as well as in the treatment of certain skin diseases and infections, although they may also affect normal, healthy cells and tissues.
+Certain active hygienic products also contain cytostatic substances.

-Cytostatic mechanisms and drugs generally occur together with cytotoxic ones.
+In practice, cytostatic and cytotoxic mechanisms often occur together, as many agents display both growth-inhibitory and cell-killing effects depending on concentration, exposure time, and cell type.
+Unlike cytotoxicity, which causes cell death, cytostasis suppresses proliferation without necessarily killing cells.

 Activators

 Nitric oxide – activated macrophages produce large amounts of nitric oxide (NO), which induces both cytostasis and cytotoxicity to tumor cells both in vitro and in vivo.
 Nitric oxide-induced cytostasis targets ribonucleotide reductase by rapid and reversible inhibition.
 However, other studies show there could be other targets that are responsible for producing long-lasting cytostasis in cells.

 Lipopolysaccharide (LPS) and lipid A-associated protein – studies have demonstrated that LPS and LAP are potent macrophage activators that have been shown to stimulate tumoricidal (cytostatic) activity in vitro.
 LAP and LPS were shown to stimulate C3H/HeJ macrophages to kill target tumor cells.
 It was concluded that LAP can deliver at least one of the triggering signals necessary for inducing macrophage activity that leads to cytostasis.

 Polyunsaturated fatty acid – N-3 and n-6 polyunsaturated fatty acids were found to have a distinct effect on cell growth in certain human urothelial cells.
 Cystostatic concentrations of n-3 and n-6 PUFA did not induce apoptosis, but did cause permanent cellular growth arrest by effecting the cell cycle.
 Study shows that metabolites of the lipoxygenase pathway are involved with the antiproliferation induce by PUFA.
 However, PUFA cytostatic activity is not tumor-specific.